AndrewJBateman/angular-pwa-ssr/README.md

 # :zap: Angular PWA SSR

-* Angular app with Server Side Rendering working as a Progressive Web App.
-Deployed to Netlify.
+* Angular used to display data from RATP API with Server Side Rendering as a Progressive Web App.
+[Deployed to Netlify](https://ecstatic-turing-a45442.netlify.app/).
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-pwa-ssr?style=plastic)